mathieu-benoit/mathieu-benoit.github.io/content/posts/2022/09/gatekeeper-policies-as-oci-artifacts.md

 EOF
 ```

-Define an associated `Constraint` for the `RootSyncs` and `RepoSyncs` which need to have their artifact image coming from allowed registries:
+Define an associated `Constraint` for both [`RootSyncs` and `RepoSyncs`](https://cloud.google.com/anthos-config-management/docs/reference/rootsync-reposync-fields) which need to have their OCI image coming from allowed registries:
 ```
 cat <<EOF> rsync-allowed-artifact-registries.yaml
 apiVersion: constraints.gatekeeper.sh/v1beta1